-If the lines are still twisted, untwist them by turning the bar.
-It may be possible (especially after not being careful when packing away or setting up the kite) that the bar has to be pushed through the lines again to untwist.
+7 If the lines are still twisted, untwist them by turning the bar.
+3 If the bridle is tangled, lines from one side of the bridle may It may be possible (especially after not being careful when packing away or setting up the kite) that the bar has to be pushed through the lines again to untwist.